 Dr. Keith Marshall

-After the obsession with using chemicals was lifted, I made up my mind to take full responsibility and change my life.
+After the obsession with using chemicals was lifted from me, I made up my mind to take full responsibility and change my life.
 I decided to stop blaming others for my failures, my feelings, my fears, and my behaviors.
 With the help of a few friends in recovery and a mentor, I conducted a painstaking and introspective work on myself.
 I made amends and apologized to as many people and organizations as I could, (especially my children and family members).
-Moreover, I completely and unequivocally forgave all persons who hurt me or I perceived hurt me, no matter how egregious, malicious, or unintentional their actions were, and I also forgave myself.
+Moreover, I completely and unequivocally forgave all persons who hurt me, or I perceived hurt me, no matter how egregious, malicious, or unintentional their actions were, and I also forgave myself.
 During the early course of my recovery from addiction, I also realized that my past transgressions and addiction, led me to my true passion and purpose in life, which is to influence, inspire, encourage, teach, bring hope, and help others suffering from addiction and human developmental struggles.

-In my efforts to become more effective at helping others, I walked through my fears and went back to school in 2006 and subsequently earned a Substance Use Disorder Specialist Certificate from Glendale Community College and became a Certified Addiction Treatment Counselor by the Addiction Counselor Certification Board of California (ACCBC).
+In my efforts to become more effective at helping others, I walked through my fears and went back to school in 2006 and subsequently earned a Substance Use Disorder Specialist Certificate from Glendale Community College and became a Certified Addiction Treatment Counselor.
 In 2007 I attended Pacific Oaks College in Pasadena CA. and earned both my bachelor’s degree and master’s degree in human development with a Specialization in Early Childhood Education.
+In the fall of 2011 was accepted to the Chicago School of Professional Psychology where I subsequently earned my Doctorate Degree in Clinical Psychology in the summer of 2015.
+In 2023 I earned a certificate from the University of Pennsylvania-Wharton School- Aresty Institute of Executive Education in Corporate Governance.
+By God’s grace, and my hard work, I was able to maintain a perfect grade point average of 4.0 throughout my entire school process.

 Donate to the foundation here.